gvwilson/rsdx/02_parse/index.md

 ## Finite State Machine

 -   Splitting is the hardest part
--   Manage complexity with a a [finite state machine](g:fsm)
+-   Manage complexity with a [finite state machine](g:fsm)
-    1. Reading header
+    1. Read header
-    2. Searching for body
+    2. Search for body
-    3. Reading body
+    3. Read body
     4. Done
 -   Use an enumeration to keep track of these